shayan10/stock-sense/README.md

 ### :lady_beetle: Problem

 Persisting user investment holdings in a database is challenging because Plaid's raw data provides only its own generated account and security IDs.
-To store the holdings accurately, we require the database's assigned account and security IDs.
+To establish this same relationship in the SQL database, we require the database assigned account ID and the ticker symbol associated with each `security_id`.

 Here is an example of the raw responses from Plaid: